The Downward Spiral

-The Downward Spiral is the second studio album by the American industrial rock band Nine Inch Nails, released on March 8, 1994, by Nothing Records in the United States and Island Records in Europe.
-It is a concept album detailing the self-destruction of a man from the beginning of his misanthropic "downward spiral" to his suicidal breaking point.
-The album was a commercial success and established Nine Inch Nails as a reputable force in the 1990s music scene, with its sound being widely imitated, and the band receiving media attention and multiple honors.
+The Downward Spiral is the second studio album by the American industrial rock band Nine Inch Nails.
+It was released on March 8, 1994, by Nothing Records and Interscope Records in the United States and Island Records in Europe.
+Considered one of the most influential and emblematic works of the 1990s, this concept album chronicles the self-destructive descent of a misanthropic protagonist into madness, dehumanization, and suicide.
+Through a metaphorical "downward spiral", the album explores themes such as alienation, addiction, religion, violence, sex, power, depression, and the complete loss of control over oneself and one's surroundings.